pgsilva/TwitterBot/README.md

 1. Step 1
     * Get credential on twitter API
-    * Set the keys on the auth.json W/ The template of the auth.path.json
+    * Create a auth.json file and Set the keys on it W/ the template below
         ```javascript
           {
          "consumer_key": "XXXXXXXXXXXXXXXXXXXX",